Texas Youth Athletic Development

 Founder

-Kwasi Perry is a technologist, strategist, and founder with a track record of building high impact solutions across government, industry, and entrepreneurship.
+Kwasi Perry, a former scholarship Junior College basketball athlete with a brief stint with overseas professional basketball, is a technologist, strategist, and global technology startup founder with a track record of building high impact solutions across government, industry, and entrepreneurship.
 A former federal intelligence officer, he has operated in high stakes environments both domestically and abroad, bringing a disciplined and analytical approach to every venture he leads.

-After transitioning from public service, Kwasi founded an international technology company that secured work with organizations such as Shell Oil, the National Science Foundation, and the University of Notre Dame within its first year of operation.
+After transitioning from public service, Kwasi founded an international technology company that secured work with organizations such as Shell Oil, the National Science Foundation, and institutions such as University of Notre Dame, Texas A&M University, and the University of Florida within its first few years of operation.

 Over the past four years, Kwasi entered the youth sports arena as a sports parent.
 After observing structural and developmental gaps, he stepped into coaching and applied his ability to diagnose and improve systems.
 This approach led to rapid development among his athletes and reinforced his belief that high performance is the result of intentional design and execution.